Printing beyond paper with 3D printed knee replacements

 "If I walk with my knee probably about 500 feet if that I'm in a lot of pain," King says.

-"He looked at it and he called me one night and he says, 'Gary this is a little bit too difficult,'" King recalls.
+"He looked at it and he called me one night and said, 'Gary this is a little bit too difficult,'" King recalls.

 His doctor suggested a customized knee replacement using 3D printing.